xsscx/srd/SecurityResearchTools_21C39/example-cryptex/README.md

-# Cryptex Example
+# Hoyt's SRD Cryptex Example

-This directory contains a working example of a cryptex designed to get you up and running quickly on the Security Research Device platform.
+This directory contains a working example of a cryptex designed to get you up and running quickly on the Security Research Device platform and is the default Repo I sync to for a Restore.

 ## Prerequisites
-- macOS Big Sur
+- macOS Version 12.1 (21C52)
-- Xcode
+- Xcode Version 13.2.1 (13C100)
 - GNU sed
 - automake